MengelCode/finalfate/readme.md

 ## Difficulty selection

 The game offers four difficulty levels in order to customize the challenge you are seeking.
-Every difficulty has its own combination of damage done by enemy units and subtile change3 in game play.
+Every difficulty has its own combination of damage done by enemy units and subtile changes in game play.
 In Beginner and Normal, you shoot three bullets at a time and play four levels.
 In Hard and Master you only shoot two bullets, play five levels and must expect that some troops and traps may cost you a life instantly.